facebookincubator/FBX2glTF/README.md

 ### Materials

-With glTF 2.0, we leaped headlong into physically-based rendering (BPR), where canonical way of expressing what a mesh looks like is by describing its visible material in fundamental attributes like "how rough is this surface".
+With glTF 2.0, we leaped headlong into physically-based rendering (BPR), where the canonical way of expressing what a mesh looks like is by describing its visible material in fundamental attributes like "how rough is this surface".

-By contrast, FBX's material support remains in the older world of Lambert and Phong, with much simpler illumination and shading models.
-These are modes are largely incompatible (for example, textures in the old workflow often contain baked lighting that would arise naturally in a PBR environment).
+By contrast, FBX's material support remains in the older world of Lambert and Phong, with simpler and more direct illumination and shading models.
+These modes are largely incompatible — for example, textures in the old workflow often contain baked lighting, which would arise naturally in a PBR environment.

 Some material settings remain well supported and transfer automatically:
  - Emissive constants and textures